-Digital transformation surrounds us and we can read about it on all technology-related websites.
-You can see that there are new approaches to software development lifecycles and delivery time is becoming shorter.
-And this makes an influence on common business models and processes – we see how they improve and become more sophisticated at the same time.
+Digital transformation surrounds us, and we can read about it on all technology-related websites.
+You can see that there are new approaches to software development lifecycles, and delivery time is becoming shorter.
+And this has an influence on common business models and processes.
+We see how they improve and become more sophisticated at the same time.

-The manufacturing industry comprises complicated business processes and has a lot of requirements for the software.
-There’s a need to access data in real-time no matter what type of device you are using at the moment.
+The manufacturing industry comprises complicated business processes and has a lot of requirements for software.
+There’s a need to access data in real time, no matter what type of device you are using at the moment.
 It’s good to have an opportunity to extract any piece of data from the database in a second or so.

 A cloud solution is an application or a pack of them that are installed on a remote server.
 If you have a custom variant that was built for your company, you will access it the way that is comfortable for you.
 Most off-the-shelf solutions, on the contrary, are available through web apps.
 It’s not always comfortable to navigate through them from mobile phones.